Empirical Bayes When Estimation Precision Predicts Parameters: Introduction

-Second, our guarantee for squared error regret also bounds the Bayes regret for two ranking-related decision problems, including the problem of selecting high-mobility tracts in \citet{bergman2019creating}. \Cref{thm:mserelevance} shows that the Bayes regret in squared error dominates the Bayes regret for these decision problems.
+We enrich our main result in two additional ways.
+First, to assess robustness of \closenpmle{} to the \close{} assumption, we study a population version of \closenpmle {} under misspecification of the location-scale model. \Cref{thm:worstcaserisk} finds that its worst-case risk---under arbitrarily different shapes of $\theta_i \mid \sigma_i$ as a function of $\sigma_i$---is within a bounded multiple of the risk of a minimax procedure.
+Second, we also extend our guarantee for squared error regret to the Bayes regret for two ranking-related decision problems, including the problem of selecting high-mobility tracts in \citet{bergman2019creating}. \Cref {thm:mserelevance} shows that the Bayes regret in squared error dominates the Bayes regret for these other decision problems.
 Coupled with \cref{cor:maintext}, this implies that \closenpmle{} has good performance for these ranking-related problems as well.

-Third, to assess robustness of \close{} to the location-scale modeling assumption, \cref{thm:worstcaserisk} establishes a sense in which \closenpmle{} is worst-case robust.
-Without imposing the location-scale assumptions, we show that a population version of \closenpmle{} has squared error risk within a bounded multiple of the risk of a minimax procedure.
-Since the minimax procedure optimizes its worst-case risk, this result shows that \closenpmle{} cannot perform exceedingly poorly even when the location-scale model is misspecified.

-Lastly, since practitioners may want to assess how and whether \closenpmle{} provides improvements in specific applications, \cref{sub:coupled_bootstrap} proposes an out-of-sample validation procedure by extending the \emph{coupled bootstrap} in \citet {oliveira2021unbiased}.
-This procedure provides unbiased loss estimates for arbitrary decision rules.
-In particular, this procedure allows practitioners to evaluate whether \close{} provides improvements by comparing loss estimates for \close{} and those for other procedures.

-To illustrate our method, \cref{sec:empirical} applies \close{} to two empirical exercises, building on \citet{chetty2018opportunity} and \citet{bergman2019creating}.
-The first exercise is a Monte Carlo simulation calibrated to the Opportunity Atlas.
-For all 15 measures of economic mobility that we consider, \closenpmle{} improves over all alternatives and captures over 90\% of possible MSE gains relative to no shrinkage, whereas conventional shrinkage captures only 70\% on average and as little as 40\% for some.
+To illustrate our method, \cref{sec:empirical} applies \close{} to two empirical exercises \citep{chetty2018opportunity,bergman2019creating}.
+The first exercise is a simulation calibrated to the Opportunity Atlas, the dataset published by \citet{chetty2018opportunity}.
+For all 15 measures of economic mobility that we consider, \closenpmle{} improves over all alternative methods and captures over 90\% of possible mean-squared error (MSE) gains relative to no shrinkage, whereas conventional empirical Bayes methods capture only 70\% on average and as little as 50\% for some.